mohanadft/advent-of-code2024/README.md

 - Create `README.md` with the Advent of Code problem link
 - Add the new day to the workspace `Cargo.toml`
 - Create an empty `input.txt` file
+- Create and switch to a new branch named `day03`

 **Manual method:**